 From the culinary side, chefs need to be creative on how to utilize plant-based foods.
 Paul Zullo, Quality Assurance and Development Chef of Cornell Dining, said, “Plant-based pastas have a range of applications and can be paired with different sauces and ingredients, and these pastas can be substituted for all types of semolina pastas with little to no difference in taste and texture when used wisely.”

 Looking for inspiration?
 Try making these recipes with plant-based legume pastas from Barilla:

-- Barilla Red Lentil Rotini Pasta Salad with Sherry Vinegar and Smoked Paprika Vinaigrette
+- Red Lentil Rotini Pasta Salad with Sherry Vinegar and Smoked Paprika Vinaigrette

-- Chickpea Casarecce with Tomatoes, Fresh Basil and Parmigiano Reggiano
+- Chickpea Rotini with Marinated Tomatoes and Parmigiano Reggiano

 As more consumers turn to plant-based options, foods such as legume pasta will surely become more common.
 Stay ahead of the trends with these recipes and more featuring chickpea and red lentil pastas.